Is There a Trans-Atlantic Cyber Divide? The 5 Things That Differentiate Us Can Make Us Stronger

 According to a recent study from Vodafone - U.S. organisations exhibit a higher level of cyber readiness than their European counterparts, whose cyber readiness is only described as 'reactive'.
 It is estimated that European organisations will have spent $25bn on security in 2018 compared to U.S. organisations investing more than twice that at $50bn, with comparable GDP, and the EU having a far greater population.

 At KKR, we conduct an annual cyber security evaluation, assessing our portfolio companies on the state of their cyber security operations.
 The results and recommended actions are discussed at the portfolio company boards as well as at KKR.
-Companies can also share learnings and best practices among each other, benefitting from a trusted network of fellow CISOs, across both sides of the ”pond.”
+Companies can also share learnings and best practices among each other, benefiting from a trusted network of fellow CISOs, across both sides of the "pond".
 Similar industry-wide forums like this could increase mutual learning and sharing of best practices.

 European organisations need to raise the level of cyber discussion and awareness to board level, using business and risk-based decision making.